 After developing a solid client base through word of mouth and industry networking, I got into a groove.
 But it wasn’t long before I realized that I was in a rut—a never-leave-the-house freelancing rut.
 So, after eight years as an editor, I took on a new challenge and rediscovered myself as a writer.

 Around this time, I also packed up my office, rented out my house, and set off on a new adventure as a digital nomad, travelling around the world with no fixed address for the better part of two years.

-Today I divide my time between my home in Toronto and the rest of the world.
+For several years, I divided my time between my home in Toronto and the rest of the world.
 I still work primarily in educational and academic publishing—both print and digital materials—but I also write.
-As a writer-for-hire, I’ve written over 20 books for young readers.
+As a writer-for-hire, I’ve written over 30 books for young readers.
 I’ve also written adult learning materials for community agencies, magazine feature articles, online travel content, and of course, my own travel blog.

 My client roster is relatively small, but that’s because my clients keep me very busy.
 I’m always looking for new challenges and I’m especially interested in applying my educational content experience and knowledge of the publishing process to new industries, fields, and platforms.

 In 2019, I started a new chapter by completing the Graduate Certificate in Instructional Design at Athabasca University’s Centre for Distance Education.
 My goal is to transfer my experience and expertise developing learning resources to post-secondary institutions to help create open-source texts and online content for distance ed, flipped classrooms, and blended learning.

 I’m rather excited about what the future holds and look forward to new opportunities and adventures.